ayqy/emoji-utils/README.md

 # emoji-utils
-the most ROBUST emoji utils in JavaScript
+A tiny emoji utils in JavaScript